mloitzl/ndc25-WorkshopGraphQL/VisualStudio/Step4.md

-# Step 4: Run basic query against own GraphQL Server
+# Step 4: Run Basic Query Against Your Own GraphQL Server

-In [step 3](./Step3.md) you have created a basic GraphQL server.
-In this step you are going to run queries against this server.
+In [Step 3](./Step3.md), you have created a basic GraphQL server.
+In this step, you are going to run queries against this server.

 ## Start your application
 The project is configured to start the GraphQL endpoint.
 This endpoint does launch Nitro.
 This is a testbed for testing your API.